things to do in Kona

 Dating all the way back to the 13th century, the Puakō Petroglyph Park is home to over 3,000 diverse ancient carvings (or petroglyphs), which were carved into lava flows by the native Hawaiian people who once inhabited this land.

-A great place to stretch your legs, the park is best explored on foot via the easy, hour-long walking trail.
+The park is best explored on foot via the easy, hour-long walking trail.
 A 1.2-mile round-trip journey inland from Holoholokai Beach Park, the Malama Trail twists its way through the verdant, subtropical jungle before emerging at the petroglyph field, where you can get up close to see the close to 1200 petroglyphs in all their glory.

 After admiring the ancient carvings, consider taking a little on-foot detour to the beach (or walking the 0.4-mile connector trail) to the Fairmont Orchid Resort, where sea turtles and rays come out to play at dusk.